gitlabhq/gitlab-runner/docs/executors/docker.md

 `pull_policy` parameter in the runner `config.toml` file as described in the configuration docs [Docker section](../configuration/advanced-configuration.md#the-runnersdocker-section).
 This parameter defines how the runner works when pulling Docker images (for both `image` and `services` keywords).

-If you don't set any value for the `pull_policy` parameter, then Runner will use the `always` pull policy as the default value.
+If you don't set any value for the `pull_policy` parameter, then the runner will use the `always` pull policy as the default value.

 Now let's see how these policies work.

 ### Using the `never` pull policy

 The `never` pull policy disables images pulling completely.
-If you set the `pull_policy` parameter of a Runner to `never`, then users will be able to use only the images that have been manually pulled on the Docker host the Runner runs on.
+If you set the `pull_policy` parameter of a runner to `never`, then users will be able to use only the images that have been manually pulled on the Docker host the runner runs on.

-If an image cannot be found locally, then the Runner will fail the build with an error similar to:
+If an image cannot be found locally, then the runner will fail the build with an error similar to:

 ```plaintext